tresvitae/cicd-microservices-app/README.md

 docker.withRegistry('https://(aws_account_id).dkr.ecr.(region).amazonaws.com/(your-repo-name-aws):latest, 'ecr:region:(aws-credential-id)) { docker.image(your-repo-name-aws).push("latest") }
 ```

-### Second part of the Project is related to deploy these Docker container to a small Kubernetes cluster as rolling update deployment strategy, where Version B is gradually rolled out succeeding verion A. Suitable for smal bug fixes.
+### Second part of the Project is related to deploy these Docker container to a small Kubernetes cluster as rolling update deployment strategy, where Version B is gradually rolled out succeeding verion A. Suitable for smal bug fixes

 Install eksctl and kubectl in EC2
 1. `make aws-eksctl` or follow the steps in [AWS EKSCTL](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html)